lexDAO/Grants/README.md

 https://arbiscan.io/address/0x03d5222ef39dfeefd68e0a1bc22811cee618db7c

-This is an ETH localism fast-turnaround experiment.
-It's specifically about localism in DAOs, though ETH localism in general is also about local DAOs.
+This is an ETH localism fast-turnaround experiment (constitutional).
+It's specifically about localism in DAOs (instutional), though ETH localism in general is also about local DAOs (extitutional).
+The vanishing point set is `constitute( institute( constitute ) , extitute( constitute ) )` .

 ### decipher tip